isopleth/fram/README.md

 It also optionally has a cache directory where it caches files from each run, so that it does not have to process every single image again when it runs, only the files that have changed.
-I have tens of thousands of photos and it runs on a really slow computer so without caching takes several hours in my case.

 ## Excluding files